furechan/pydev-toy/README.md

-# Command line utils to manage simple python projects
+# Command line util to manage python projects

 Set of command line utils to manage standard `pyproject.toml` based projects.
 The tool `pydev` is built with `click` and can run multiple commands in sequence.